 - Baking Powder – Helps the cake rise.
 Make sure it’s fresh for best results, because almond flour does not rise as well as wheat flour.
 Don’t confuse baking powder with baking soda, or your cake will have a terrible aftertaste and won’t rise properly.

 - Butter – I prefer grass-fed butter for its flavor and benefits, but use your favorite unsalted variety.
 For a dairy-free option, use coconut oil instead.

 - Unsweetened Almond Milk – Get store-bought, or make homemade almond milk.
 Just avoid added sugar!
 Alternatively, other types of Vanilla Extract – Adds more depth to the recipe.

 - Sugar-Free Chocolate Chips – Dark chocolate chips have the richest flavor for this cake, but milk chocolate ones will work too.

 - Heavy Cream – Or full-fat coconut milk for a dairy-free option.

 If you don’t want to serve chocolate on chocolate, try keto strawberry jam, sugar-free caramel sauce, or even a scoop of keto cream cheese frosting!
 Just keep in mind that these may be run a little more or less than the traditional glaze.

 How To Make Chocolate Bundt Cake (The Sugar-Free Way!)

-This section shows how to make easy chocolate bundt cake (and chocolate glaze for bundt cake!), with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make easy chocolate bundt cake (and chocolate glaze for bundt cake!), with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.